-Otherwise, you could choose to take a cab or ride-share to your Seattle hotel, and then rent a car for a day or two in the city.
-Zip Cars may also be available and are a great option for a road trip – especially a short one.
+Otherwise, you could take a cab or ride-share to your Seattle hotel and then rent a car for a day or two in the city.
+Zip Cars may also be available and are a great option for a road trip—especially a short one.

-Remember that you’ll need your passport if you are traveling into Canada.
+Remember that you’ll need your passport if you travel to Canada.
 Be sure to apply well in advance.

 Disclosure: This post contains affiliate links.
 A purchase/click through one of these links may result in a commission paid to us at no additional cost to you.